DravenusRex/stalker-gamma-linux-guide/README.md

 DISCLAIMER:
 This guide is more of a compilation of info that I have gathered together from others in the GAMMA and Linux community that I have simply put together along with a few of my own findings.
 This guide may not work *for you*, everybody has a different set-up, there may also be things I have forgotten to mention here, my methodology may seem strange to experienced users, and there are liekly typos.
 That being said I am fairly confident this will work for most people.

-You can message me on Discord, EXTRAORDINARY INTELLECT#5373, please avoid asking GAMMA support for help, they do not currently support Linux, and can only do so much to help anyway.
+You can message me on Discord, "Dravenus Rex#5373", please avoid asking GAMMA support for help, they do not currently support Linux, and can only do so much to help anyway.
 If you have any info to add to the guide; message me on Discord or make a pull request.

 As of November 15, 2022, the GAMMA installer uses powershell;